jwbuurlage/category-theory-programmers/doc/11_lenses.md

                            , build :: b -> t }
 ```
 There is a whole zoo of optics, and we will give more examples after introducing
 a better framework.
-The problem with using the lenses and prisms as given in the this section, is that they do not easily compose (among themselves, or with each other).
+The problem with using the lenses and prisms as given in the this section (in _concrete_ representations), is that they do not easily compose already with other optics of the same types, let alone when optics are mixed.
 In the remainder of this chapter, we will study these lenses and other examples of optics in more detail, and put them into a unifying framework which will allow us to compose them.

 ## Profunctor optics